THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 (Matthew 11:19, and Luke 7:35).
 Angels in the spirit realm do not have gender

-as we know it (Luke 20:34-36) but God and the angels are at all times described
+as we know it but God and the angels are described in the masculine gender, so

 Wisdom first appears in Proverbs, calling for us to follow the path of wisdom